List of Foreigner band members: 1995 onwards

 In recent years, Foreigner has reunited on several occasions with numerous past members.
 In July 2017, Lou Gramm, Al Greenwood and Ian McDonald performed a three-song encore with the current lineup of the group.
 In October, the same three alumni returned to perform five songs and join the current lineup for an encore of two more, in addition to Rick Wills and Dennis Elliott.
 Late the following year, the reunions expanded into a series of four special shows featuring all aforementioned past members, dubbed "Double Vision: Then and Now".

-In 2021, Thom Gimbel retired from the band and was replaced by former Train guitarist Luis Maldonado.
+In 2021, Thom Gimbel retired from the band and was replaced by former Train guitarist Luis Maldonado, playing rhythm guitar and bass, and Pilson also plays keyboards.
 In 2023, Foreigner started its farewell tour, with founding (and last remaining original member) Mick Jones again absent for health reasons.
 In May 2025, Kelly Hansen announced he would depart the band by the end of that year, having previously sat out on some legs of their farewell tour that year (Hansen will only be contributing to shows in the U.S. in 2025).
-Original lead singer Lou Gramm,and current guitarist Luis Maldonado will rotate filling in as lead vocalist for international shows in 2025.
+Original lead singer Lou Gramm, and current guitarist and bassist Luis Maldonado rotated filling in as lead vocalist for international shows in 2025.

-In November 2025, Winger and Starship guitarist John Roth was announced as new guitarist in place of Maldonado who became permanent lead singer.
+In November 2025, Winger and Starship guitarist and bassist John Roth was announced as new guitarist and bassist in place of Maldonado who became permanent lead singer.